jindonghuo/Multiphyscs-modelling-of-thermal-plasma-in-Fluent-Solver/README.md

 # Multiphyscs modelling of thermal plasma: Scripting + Fluent Solver + UDF

+This is for equilibrium modelling of plasma, and plasma-solid interaction.
+For non-equilibrium modelling, please see this paper: https://iopscience.iop.org/article/10.1088/1361-6463/abc64b/meta
 ## Description
 This project can run in both Windows or Linux.
 It is script based modelling, instead of GUI, to have an effecient debugging as well as parameter study/optimization.
 Debugging for Physics-based modelling requires calibration from experimental results, not just the Syntax issues.
 The scripting-based modelling should be run in batch mode to accelerate the whole modelling process.
 * The UDF code is parallized.